learningwala/w/m/content/ourneeds.md

 We are looking for a working opportunity where we can work directly with children.

 Our keen interest is on building human to human relationships acknowledging one’s inner strengths and uniqueness.
-Supporting an individual getting to connect with their potential rather then having self judgement, comparative behavior or need of external validation for any work performance.
+Supporting an individual getting to connect with their potential rather then having self judgement or need of external validation.

 We are **not looking for 'Jobs'**.
-We are on inner journey and interested in working with children as a karmayog.
-We want to work with full ownership and devotion.
+We are looking for a place where the goal is not to change the world, scale up or do more.
+We are looking for a place where can work deeper, ask fundamental questions, self reflect, work on ourselves & build authentic relationships.

 --------------------